qwerty123443/SideProjects/README.md

 - **timingFunction** (defaults to 'ease')

 ### Buttons
-You can add buttons to the pop up
+You can add buttons to the pop up.

 ```javascript
 const buttons = [